 - Payment for the $18 (license valid for 4 years) or $34 (license valid for 8 years) license fee.
 A provisional license will cost $18.

 - Current registration and proof of liability insurance for your road test vehicle*

 *You must provide a road test vehicle driven to the testing site by a licensed driver and bring your parent or guardian.
 Before your road test begins, an examiner will ensure it is in safe working condition.

 With your required documents and fees in hand, head to the New Mexico MVD field office to take any required tests and apply for an unrestricted drivers license.
 Once you pass, you’ll receive a temporary license while the state processes and mails your regular license.

 Your new provisional license comes with a few restrictions:

-- You may not have more than one passenger in your vehicle who is younger than 21 years old; this restriction doesn’t apply if your passenger is a member of your immediate family or if you’re also accompanied by a licensed driver who is at least 21 years old
+- You may not have more than 1 passenger in your vehicle who is younger than 21 years old; this restriction doesn’t apply if your passenger is a member of your immediate family or if you’re also accompanied by a licensed driver who is at least 21 years old

-- You may not drive between midnight and 5 a.m. unless you are accompanied by a licensed driver who is at least 21 years old; this restriction doesn’t apply if you are driving to or from school, employment, family and medical need or religious functions (in these cases you must carry a statement from the appropriate school, religious official, employer, doctor or parent/guardian)
+- You may not drive between 12 a.m. and 5 a.m. unless you are accompanied by a licensed driver who is at least 21 years old; this restriction doesn’t apply if you are driving to or from school, employment, family and medical need or religious functions (in these cases you must carry a statement from the appropriate school, religious official, employer, doctor or parent/guardian)